This low carb spaghetti squash au gratin is an amazing side dish with an extra special crunchy topping! Gluten free recipe and LCHF recipe.

 I'm a huge fan of spaghetti squash.
 But this simple topping makes it an extra special dish.
 What's the secret ingredient?
 Why pork rinds, of course!
 They are perfect for coating and topping – they have so much flavor and remain crunchy.
 This has to be tried!

-Scoop out the squash and place in a large bowl.
+Scoop out the cooked squash and place in a large bowl.
 Mix in some cream cheese, chopped sun dried tomatoes and generous amounts of salt and pepper.

 In a bag, place the pork rinds and bash or massage into crumbs.
 A *very* satisfying task!
 Add in some grated Parmesan and shake to mix.